Skip to content

 1.Create your account

 Go to dash.orqen.app/signup and create a free account.
-Your trial includes 1M saved tokens, with a 75k daily cap and 500k weekly cap — no credit card required.
+250K saved tokens per month, with a 75K daily cap.
+The allowance resets on the 1st of each month.
+No credit card required.

 2.Connect a provider